Music of the Fallout series: Promotional only

 Certain songs were used in promotional material, but were not used in the game itself.
 During E3 2018, a shorter variation of the "Let's Work With Others" trailer for Fallout 76 featured Ray Smith's song "Right Behind You Baby", previously used in Fallout 4, but not in Fallout 76.
 The promotional trailer for the early 2020 downloadable content Wastelanders featured Eddie Cochran's "C'mon Everybody".
 The 2020 Summer Update trailer for The Legendary Run season featured the song "The More I Get, The More I Want" by the contemporary Swedish-Danish band, The Kokomo Kings.

 The trailer for the late 2020 downloadable content Steel Dawn featured the Outlaws' cover of the song "(Ghost) Riders in the Sky: A Cowboy Legend" taken from their 1980 album Ghost Riders.
 Fallout 76 had previously featured the 1959 Sons of the Pioneers version of the song.
 The 2020 Year in Review trailer featured the rockabilly song "Keep on Rollin" by Terry Devine-King.

+Fallout (TV series)

+The soundtrack for the television series Fallout was composed by Ramin Djawadi.
+The soundtrack was released on April 8, 2024 through Amazon Content Services two days before the series' release.